 Niagara University encourages all men and women whose aptitude and demonstrated achievement in university or college give evidence of their ability to successfully complete the various university programs to apply for admission.
 Consistent with our Catholic mission, Niagara University welcomes all students, regardless of race, gender, age, national origin, religious preference, sexual orientation, status as a veteran, or disability.

 Official Transcripts - Mailed

-- Graduation from a regionally accredited college or university.
+- Graduation from a regionally accredited college or university

-Two References - Mailed
+Two References - Online (or Mailed)

-- Two references (academic, professional and/or volunteer) in sealed envelopes with the referee's signature across the seal.
+- Two references (academic, professional and/or volunteer).

-Statement of Intent - Uploaded
+Statement of Intent - Online

-Resume and/or Experience Profile (optional) - To be Uploaded with Statement of Intent
+Resume and/or Experience Profile - Online (Optional)

-- Resume and/or a profile including all professional experiences relating to the intended field of study.
+- Resume and/or a profile including all professional experiences relating to the intended field of study

-Academic Complex, Room 225
+Academic Complex, Room 221